 Today, we know centaury as one of the original bitters, used to make herbal and cocktail bitters.
 As you know, I am a big fan of bitters because they help you build better bile and strengthen digestion.
 Centaury stimulates secretion of all of your digestive juices, while at the same time it dries up excess fluid to relieve bloating and edema.
 And centaury is a powerful anti-helminthic, still in use today to eliminate parasitic worms.
 It sedates the larger worms, causing them to relax their hooks and suckers and release from intestinal walls.

 Other members of this bitter gentian family of herbs have been overharvested and are becoming endangered; this is because it’s their roots that need to be harvested, which kills the entire plant.
 Centuary is still abundant in the wild because only the flowers, leaves and stems of the plant are harvested, leaving established roots to regrow the plant.
-Sustainable harvesting of these herbal helpers is important to me, and this is why centaury is included in UNI KEY Health’s Verma-Plus formulation, one of three supplements in their immensely popular My Colon Cleansing Kit.
+Sustainable harvesting of these herbal helpers is important to me, and this is why centaury is included in UNI KEY Health’s Verma-Plus formulation, one of three supplements in the immensely popular 30-Day Parasite Cleanse Kit.

 Quassia, A Bark with a Bitter Bite